 The human brain: a cannabinoid puzzle

 Raphael Mechoulam, Israeli scientist and botanist, was the first person to isolate cannabinoids in the 1960s.
-After first determining the chemical structure CBD, Mechoulam and his team successfully isolated THC as the main psychoactive component of marijuana.
+After first determining the chemical structure CBD, Mechoulam and his team successfully isolated THC as the main psychoactive component of cannabis.
 THC is the reason everybody loves to smoke weed.
 This naturally led to studies on how THC affected the body and brain, and was effectively the reason that we know there is an endocannabinoid system at all.

 After Mechoulam sparked much interest in the field of endocannabinoids, scientists came to the conclusion that there must be something like a cannabinoid receptor somewhere in the brain or the body.
 One thing leads to another, of course, and finally in St Louis University, Allyn Howlett and his team found conclusive evidence that – yes!
 The human brain does contain cannabinoid receptors.
 And THC seems to fit into that receptor like a glove!